University campus near Austin, Texas

 Notable Cyber Incidents in the Austin Area

-Cyber threats are not abstract risks for Austin — they have directly impacted local organizations, underscoring the urgent need for trained cybersecurity professionals in the Austin-Round Rock-Georgetown:
+Cyber threats aren't abstract risks for Austin, they have directly impacted local organizations, showing the urgent need for trained cybersecurity professionals in the Austin-Round Rock-Georgetown:

 Cybersecurity Programs Accessible from Nearby Communities

 If you live in a community near Austin, you can access the same cybersecurity programs without relocating.
 The greater Austin area is well-connected, and many students commute from surrounding cities to attend programs locally.
-Here is how Austin's cybersecurity schools are accessible from nearby areas:
+Here's how Austin's cybersecurity schools are accessible from nearby areas:

 • Round Rock → Austin Community College District (12 mi), The University of Texas at Austin (15 mi)